ItzAmeerHamza/pededstrian-classification-using-multiclass-classification/Readme.md

+Hello!

-Hello! in this project I have performed multiclass classification on pedestrians data with 8 different classes
+In this project I have performed multiclass classification on pedestrians data with 8 different classes.
+The dataset used in this project can be found in [https://drive.google.com/drive/folders/1wx4_jOtq2e50NC8MdjQDVNNlmEBZNhti?usp=share_link]